rom3r4/agronet-harvester/README.md

     $ sudo apt-get install drush

+    (Use 'port install' command on Mac OS, or 'yum install' on RedHat Like systems)

     $ cd drupal-contentuploader

+Once installed, modify these 3 files:

+1. ./runandtest.sh
+2. ./PortalUpdater/script/execute_portalUpdater.sh
+3. ./PortalUpdater/src/main/java/es/uah/cc/ie/utils/DrushUpdater.java

+Also, to be able to insert content on a Drupal setup, ensure this:

+1. You have the VOA3R Drush module installed & activated
+2. In your Drupal system you have these empty content-types: resource_agrisap & resource_dc (machine-id)

     $ ./runandtest.sh

     (If the program gets installed correctly, the output will be similar to this)